-Writing notes on writing paper, where fountain pens glide smoothly, the ink dries properly, and the thickness of paper preserves the notes forever, has no price in today’s world ruled by smartphones. or actually, it does have a price, the price of a Le Carnet Thibierge.
+Writing words on a paper, where fountain pen glides smoothly, the ink dries properly, and the sheet preserves the notes forever, has no price in today’s world ruled by smartphones.
+Or actually, it does have a price, the price of a Le Carnet Thibierge notebook.

-Retail in Asia had the pleasure to interview Emeric Thibierge, the founder of Thibierge Paris.
+Retail in Asia had the pleasure to interview Emeric Thibierge, the founder and designer of Thibierge Paris.

 RiA: How did it all begin?

 Emeric: When I was young, I wanted to become an architect.
-Today, I am a sort of architect for paper because as an architect, you can design something beautiful, but technically, it has to be very reliable.
+Today, I am a sort of paper architect.
+You can design something beautiful, but technically, it has to be very reliable.
 The idea is one thing, but execution is key.

-Because of that, we decided to create our own brand, Thibierge Paris, five years ago.
-We created the first French luxury stationery accessories brand based on my expertise of paper and stationary.
+Therefore, I decided to create our own brand, Thibierge Paris, five years ago.
+The first French luxury stationery accessories brand based on my knowledge of paper and stationary.

 RiA: What is special about Thibierge Paris in terms of choice of material?

-Emeric: When I first designed the notebook and its paper, I was wondering, “does it make sense to go on using a paper that is made of trees of a forest?”
+Emeric: When I first designed the Le Carnet Thibierge notebook and its paper, I was wondering whether “it would make sense to create a paper that is made from forest trees wood fibers?”

-We considered the option of using recycled paper.
-However, recycled paper is not high quality.
-It does not make sense to have your notes or sketches that you may expect to last for centuries on recycled papers that have only a few years of life.
+Of course not.
+We considered the option of creating a recycled paper.
+However, recycled fibers are not high quality material.
+It does not make sense to have your notes or sketches that you may expect to last for long time on recycled fibers that have shelf life of few years only.

-After investigating, I remembered that in the 19th century, paper was made from rag, i.e. cotton and linen.
+I remembered that in the 19th century, high quality paper was made from rag, i.e. cotton and linen.
 Linen is an extraordinary sustainable fiber, harvested every summer in Normandy, and perfect for extremely light paper.
 It does not require any irrigation apart from natural rainwater, almost no chemicals and locally produced.
 It became obvious to me that Thibierge writing paper would be made of linen fibers exclusively.

 RiA: In Thibierge discourse, there are a few terms always coming up such as “luxury,” “sustainable,” “made in France,” what are the values behind Thibierge Paris?
 In which way is it connected to this very strong country of origin in effect?

-Emeric: Yes, Le Carnet notebook is designed in Paris and made in France.
-I think the most important value to me is being authentic.
-When I speak about the storytelling of the brand, it is only my true story: how I invented my job of paper designer, how I ended up to design paper and notebooks.
+Emeric: Yes, le Carnet Thibierge notebook was designed in Paris and is made in France.
+I think the most important value to me is authenticity.
+When I tell the story of our brand, it is only my own true story: how I invented my job of paper designer, how I ended up to design paper and notebooks.

 Authenticity and contemporary are key to me, there is a duality between inspiration from the past and the future vision.
-The design of Le Carnet Thibierge notebook shows this dimension of contemporary quality and sustainability.
-They are key for the future generations.
+The design of le Carnet Thibierge notebook shows this dimension of contemporary quality and sustainability.
+They are key for future generations.

 Producing in France is also a must.
-We are based in France and have such a great expertise of paper, stationery and craftmanship.
+We are based in Paris and have access to great expertise of paper, stationery and craftmanship.

-Emeric: I think writing and stationery are signs of refinement.
-Writing is very much linked to culture.
+Emeric: I think writing is a sign of refinement.
+Writing is linked to culture.
 People who write are people who read as well.
 There are numerous people today that keep on writing because it is part of their life and culture.

-For the younger generation, writing is a clear sign of refinement and distinction.
+For the younger generation, writing is a clear sign of refinement and pleasure.
 Le Carnet Thibierge is dedicated to them.

 Most of the notebooks, maybe all notebooks, produced by, or designed by luxury brands, use “printing paper”, just because they do not know that writing paper may exist.
 The paper industry stopped producing writing paper decades ago, after the digital device started pervading people’s life.

-When I first met the paper mill, explaining that we wanted to create “a writing paper,” the mill manager took me as a foolish guy, saying “woah!
-You want to make a writing paper in the digital era?
+When I first met the paper mill, explaining our intention to create our “writing paper”, the mill manager took me as a foolish guy, saying “woah!
+You want to make a writing paper in the digital era!?
 This is a nonsense!”

 RiA: Everyone thought a notebook would be regarded as outdated, but actually we are witnessing a comeback.
 Where do you see this going?

-Emeric: I will mention what Bill Gates, founder of Microsoft, said a couple of years ago: “keyboard will disappear, interaction between human and machine will only be voice or writing”.
+Emeric: Bill Gates, founder of Microsoft, said a couple of years ago: “keyboard will disappear, interaction between human and machine will only be voice or hand writing”.
 I think writing has a long life ahead.
 It is an essential part of human being.

 RiA: What is your current status in terms of Asian expansion?

 Emeric: We started two and a half years ago in Paris and Tokyo, at the same time.
-We were introducing the Thibierge Paris notebooks on a Saturday, at the Bon Marche in Paris, and the following Wednesday, we started with Isetan in Tokyo.
+We were introducing le Carnet Thibierge notebook at Le Bon Marché in Paris and at Isetan in Tokyo the same week.

 Many people wondered why we were starting in Japan, such a complex and far market.
-There are many reasons.
-The first reason is that Japanese consumers are well known to be highly demanding on quality of the products.
+There are many reasons to that.
+The first reason is that Japanese consumers are highly demanding on product quality.

 Furthermore, it was motivating to encounter consumers experts in both calligraphy and paper.
-We thought that if it worked in Japan, it could work everywhere.
-I was surprised to discover that, a couple of years after we started, we had zero complaints from consumers, which in Japan is absolutely unbelievable.
+We thought that if it worked in Japan, it would work everywhere else.
+I was surprised to discover that, a couple of years after we started, we had received no complaint at all from consumers.
+Which in Japan, is absolutely noticeable.

 We started with one permanent corner at Isetan Men’s in Tokyo, and now we are enjoying five permanent corners.
-We are now introducing Thibierge notebooks in Hong Kong and in other markets, including inflight and duty-free sales, particularly because the Thibierge notebook is doing very well in the gift market, including business gifts.
+We will soon be introducing le Carnet Thibierge notebook in Hong Kong and in other markets, including inflight and duty-free sales, as le Carnet Thibierge is doing very well in the gift market, including business gifts.

 Recently, we created the Saint Laurent x Thibierge Paris notebook.
-The well known fashion house has been appealed by our expertise of paper and stationary.
-We see that sort of collaboration developing in the near future, as luxury brands tend to develop their product range of stationary.
+The well known fashion house has been appealed by our expertise and design skills.
+We see such collaborations developing in the near future, as luxury brands are willing to extend their stationary product line.